Glowstudent777/VSCode-Folder-Tree/README.md

 1. Open any folder/workspace in VS Code
 2. Open Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
-3. Run the command: `Show Project Tree`
+3. Run the command: `Project Trees: Generate Project Tree`
+4. Select the output method:
-4. View the generated tree in the "Project Tree" output channel
+   - **Output Channel**: The tree will be displayed in the "Project Tree" output channel
+   - **File Export**: The tree will be saved to a file in the workspace root
+   - **Clipboard**: The tree will be copied to your clipboard

 ### Example Output

 ```
 my-project
 ├── src